Nootaku/kivy_playground/README.md

-# Kivi testrun
+# Kivy testrun

-The aim of this repository is to learn how to make a cross-platform application using [Kivi](https://kivy.org/).<br/>To do so, we set ourselves 3 sub-objectives:
+The aim of this repository is to learn how to make a cross-platform application using [Kivy](https://kivy.org/).<br/>To do so, we set ourselves 3 sub-objectives:

 1. Follow the video by **FreeCodeCamp** - [Kivy Course - Create Python Games and Mobile Apps](https://www.youtube.com/watch?v=l8Imtec4ReQ)
 2. Create the projects of the video (_Lab_ and _Galaxy_)